-WASHINGTON — Redskins defensive lineman Albert Haynesworth allegedly slid his credit card into the bra of a waitress and then touched her breast, according to court papers filed Wednesday offering Haynesworth a plea deal in the sexual abuse case.
+WASHINGTON — Washington Football Team defensive lineman Albert Haynesworth allegedly slid his credit card into the bra of a waitress and then touched her breast, according to court papers filed Wednesday offering Haynesworth a plea deal in the sexual abuse case.

 Haynesworth’s lawyer, however, said the deal was not one he’d take and that his client would fight the charge.
 Prosecutors filed paperwork in Superior Court in Washington saying that if Haynesworth agrees to plead guilty to simple assault they would drop the misdemeanor sexual abuse charge.
 Both charges carry the same maximum penalty, however, up to six months in jail and a fine of up to $1,000.

 Haynesworth’s attorney, A. Scott Bolden, wrote in an e-mail Wednesday to The Associated Press that the offer was “no deal at all, nor is it one we would entertain.”

 “My client is prepared to, and will vigorously fight these charges,” he wrote.

 It is typical for prosecutors to offer a plea deal at the start of misdemeanor proceedings and to share details of their case at that time.